Academic Information

 Maintaining good academic standing—defined as maintaining the minimum GPA for the program in which a student is enrolled—is the responsibility of the student.
 Regular monitoring of academic standing results in transcript posting and written notification of academic probation or dismissal in the following categories.
 It is the responsibility of students on academic probation to inform the Dean’s Office in writing of academic progress, including the steps being taken to remedy their GPA status.

-Academic Probation occurs at the conclusion of any semester in which a student’s cumulative GPA falls below that which is required for their program of study.
+Academic Probation occurs at the conclusion of any semester in which (1) a student’s cumulative GPA falls below that which is required for their program of study or (2) a student earns a semester GPA of 1.80 or lower.
 Academic probation is also assigned at the time of admission for students with a low academic record for admission.

 Academic Dismissal occurs at the conclusion of two consecutive semesters in which a student’s cumulative GPA falls below the requirements for their program of study.
 Such a student is immediately academically dismissed from Trinity and administratively dropped from all courses.